qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 #.
 Add containers (tab or group frames) to associate fields that belong to
    the same category and better structure the form.

    #.
-The first step is to use the |signPlus| icon to create a tab in which
+The first step is to use the |symbologyAdd| icon to create a tab in which
       fields and groups will be displayed
    #.
 Then set the properties of the container, ie: